Defective Work Equipment Claims

 How do I make a work accident claim?

-To find out if you have a valid personal injury claim, the first step to take is contacting a solicitor for a consultation.
-Our injury lawyers provide a free case assessment service.
+To find out if you have a valid personal injury claim, the first step to take is contacting a solicitor for a free consultation.
 This is provided with no obligation to proceed, and is a great opportunity for you to ask questions and received some free legal advice.

 In most cases, the consultation will be conducted over the phone and will take no more than 10 to 20 minutes.